There are three important aspects to initiating a claim:

-The Social Security disability claims process can take a year or more; so if you suffer a serious illness or injury and 1) expect to be out of work for a year or more, or 2) there is a chance your condition could be terminal, you should file a claim for Social Security disability benefits immediately.
+The Social Security disability claims process can take a year or more; so if you suffer a serious illness or injury and: 1) expect to be out of work for a year or more; or 2) there is a chance your condition could be terminal, you should file a claim for Social Security disability benefits immediately.
 If the condition stems from a work-related injury, don't wait until your worker's compensation ends.
 If you are entitled to sick leave or disability income insurance from your employer, don't wait until that income is exhausted before you explore how to get disability.
 Even if you are unsure if you will satisfy the disability requirements, don't put off applying.
 If you have a nest egg set aside for emergencies, don't deplete your savings before applying.
-(How much money you have in the bank will not influence your benefits.)
+(How much money you have in the bank will not influence your Social Security Disability benefits.)
 Keep in mind, it does not cost you anything to apply, and if you get better and decide to return to work, you can always drop your claim.

 Benefits will not begin until the sixth full month of disability (and it may take that long to get an initial determination).
 Many people make the mistake of waiting months or even years after becoming disabled before filing a Social Security disability claim.
 If you are entitled to receive Social Security disability benefits, you owe it to yourself and your family to take action.

 If your Social Security disability claim is approved...